cschladetsch/xiq/Readme.md

 1. One weekend.
 1. And *absolutely nothing else*.

-So, yeah, it's a simple, badly-drawn game with no fancy graphics or sound or music or fonts.
+So, it's a simple, badly-drawn game with no fancy graphics or sound or music or fonts.
 But it has graphics and sound and music and fonts, all custom made from the ground up.

 ## Instructions
-Move with the cursor keys or WASD.
+* Move with the cursor keys or WASD.
-Get hit and you lose a life.
+* Get hit and you lose a life.
-You have three lives.
+* You have three lives.

-Yes, I know there's a problem with the game area being half the screen.
+I know there's a problem with the game area being half the screen.
 That's a consequence of the 23-minute port from SDL1 to SDL2 and can't see much point fixing it.

 ## Build Instructions

-To build the game, you will need the SDL and boost libraries.
-The only Boost library that I eventually used was Boost.ForEach which is a header-only part of Boost.Preprocessor and TODO remove this depedancy.
-I only used it because it was there are at the time.

-To build for windows, you will also need at least DirectX 9.0 SDK.

-Projects for Code::Blocks and Visual Studio 2013 are included.
+Projects for VS2017 and VS2019 are included.

-The game builds and runs on Linux, OS/X and Windows.

 ## TODO